-For large scale incidents, the passport collectors shall remain with the company officer in the event of being assigned to a sector/division.
+For large scale incidents, the passport collectors shall remain with the company officer in the event of being assigned to a sector / division.
 If such assignment is received, the company officer shall provide the passport collector to the sector/division officer and reacquire such passport collector upon being cleared of that assignment from the sector/division officer.

 The prepared battalion chief passport accountability collectors will be integrated into the incident command board system located in the battalion chief's vehicle.
 Companies working on the task level have the greatest stake in the accountability system because they operate inside the hazard zone.
 No hazard zone management system can outperform unsafe behaviors on the task level.

-- A. Task level responsibilities include: - i.
-Following all staging procedures - ii.
-Being properly assigned into the hazard zone - iii.
-Staying together as a company - iv.
-All members attached to a hose line - v.
-Always maintaining an adequate air supply to safely exit the hazard zone, - vi.
-Maximum depth into a structure 175 feet based on air supply - vii.
-No freelancing. - B. The following rules will be adhered to at all times on the task level: - i.
-The minimum number of personnel assigned to a crew or a team operating in a hazard zone shall be two firefighters with a least one portable radio. - ii.
-Crews or teams always go in and come out together. - iii.
-All personnel shall be in contact with their company officer by either: - Voice (radio) - Vision (TIC), - Touch (hose line) - iv.
-Company officers shall give an accountability report upon exiting the hazard zone to either the IC or their assigned SDG boss. - v.
-Any member whose job assignment is to operate outside of the hazard area is NOT to enter the hazard area without the express permission of the member's company officer. - vi.
-NO member shall operate in the hazard zone alone.
+Task level responsibilities include:

+- Following all staging procedures

+- Being properly assigned into the hazard zone

+- Staying together as a company

+- All members attached to a hose line

+- Always maintaining an adequate air supply to safely exit the hazard zone,

+- No freelancing.

+The following rules will be adhered to at all times on the task level:

+- The minimum number of personnel assigned to a crew or a team operating in a hazard zone shall be two firefighters with a least one portable radio. - Crews or teams always go in and come out together. - All personnel shall be in contact with their company officer by either: - Voice (radio) - Vision (TIC) - Touch (hose line) - Company officers shall give an accountability report upon exiting the hazard zone to either the IC or their assigned SDG boss. - Any member whose job assignment is to operate outside of the hazard area is NOT to enter the hazard area without the express permission of the member's company officer. - NO member shall operate in the hazard zone alone.

-C. Tactical level accountability responsibilities
+Tactical level accountability responsibilities

-- i.
-Whenever two (2) or more units are assigned to one geographical area, a tactical level boss must be designated for the area.
-Before a third unit can be assigned to the same geographic area, supervision should be upgraded with a command level, entry point sector supervisor before the 3rd unit is assigned. - ii.
-The hazard zone tactical level of the incident organization is managed by SECTOR supervisors (no groups inside the hazard zone).
-When the IC assigns companies to an operational area, the officer in charge of that area is responsible for managing the companies assigned to the area. - iii.
-In many cases, the initial tactical level responsibility may be assigned to the first company officer assigned to the area.
+- Whenever two (2) or more units are assigned to one geographical area, a tactical level boss must be designated for the area.
+Before a third unit can be assigned to the same geographic area, supervision should be upgraded with a command level, entry point sector supervisor before the 3rd unit is assigned. - The hazard zone tactical level of the incident organization is managed by SECTOR supervisors (no groups inside the hazard zone).
+When the IC assigns companies to an operational area, the officer in charge of that area is responsible for managing the companies assigned to the area. - In many cases, the initial tactical level responsibility may be assigned to the first company officer assigned to the area.
 As the span of control and or the risk increases, a command level officer should be used to replace the initial company officer sector supervisor.

-- iv.
 Here is the list of the responsibilities for a sector boss:

-- 1. Sector plan matches IC plan
+- Sector plan matches IC plan

-- 2. Risk management in the sector
+- Risk management in the sector

-- 3. Complete Tactical Priorities in the SECTOR
+- Complete Tactical Priorities in the SECTOR

-- 4. Positions always match conditions in the SECTOR
+- Positions always match conditions in the SECTOR

-- 5. Implement and manage the SECTOR IAP
+- Implement and manage the SECTOR IAP

-- 6. Coordinate w/ other SECTOR's when needed
+- Coordinate w/ other SECTOR's when needed

-- 7. Assist with SECTOR Air Management
+- Assist with SECTOR Air Management

-- 8. Manages Work-Rest Cycles
+- Manages Work-Rest Cycles

-- 9. Manages On-Deck crews
+- Manages On-Deck crews

-- 10. Manages Rehab
+- Manages Rehab